File type handling

 Because his query contains keywords which match the above metadata, the item appears in the search results.

-He can then review the item metadata in the search interface or use the URI to open it directly from his Dropbox folder.
+He can then review the item metadata in the search interface or click the URI to open the document directly in his SharePoint Online tenant.

 However, if John Smith uses keywords in his query which match the content of the item rather than its metadata (for example, dear colleagues

-), the file wouldn’t appear in the search results.
+), the file doesn’t appear in the search results.

 and .pdf